 Q: What is "blood alcohol concentration" or "blood alcohol level"?

 A: Blood alcohol concentration (BAC) is the level of alcohol in the bloodstream from drinking alcoholic beverages.
-BAC readings are used in court as evidence in drunk-driving cases.
+BAC readings are used in court as evidence in drunk driving cases.
 The most common method of measure is a breath test, although blood and/or urine testing is sometimes done.
 A result of 0.08 or higher may establish a presumption of intoxication.
-The details of the 0.08 BAC presumption laws vary among the states, but all 50 states have adopted 0.08 as their official intoxication level, in large part because of a federal threat of otherwise withholding highway funds.
+The details of the 0.08 BAC presumption laws vary among the states, but all 50 states and the District of Columbia have adopted 0.08 as their official intoxication level.

 Q: Can I refuse a Breathalyzer® test?

-A: Every state has its own version of an implied consent law providing that a driver impliedly consents to alcohol testing just by the act of driving.
-In many states, a refusal to take a breath test is itself a criminal violation subject to stiff penalties.
-For example, refusing a breath test might result in automatic driver's-license suspension or revocation.
-If you are ultimately found guilty of a drunk-driving offense, there may be additional penalties because of the test refusal, such as a stiffer sentence.
-Your test refusal may also be used as evidence against you in a drunk-driving case.
+A: Every state has its own version of an implied consent law providing that, by exercising his or her driving privileges on the state's roads, a driver impliedly consents to submit to alcohol testing.
+In many states, a refusal to take a breath test is itself a criminal violation subject to stiff penalties like license suspension or revocation.
+If you are ultimately found guilty of a drunk driving offense, there will likely be additional penalties if you refused to submit to breath testing, such as a stiffer sentence.
+Your test refusal may also be used as evidence against you in a drunk driving case.

-A: Some courts allow the defendant in a drunk-driving case to challenge the scientific accuracy of breath tests in general, whereas others may allow challenges based on the particular circumstances of a test, such as improperly calibrated equipment or inadequately trained officers.
-If the test results are inadmissible or can be challenged, the case will probably have to be proven based on other evidence, such as eyewitness testimony and field-sobriety test results.
+A: Some courts allow the defendant in a drunk driving case to challenge the scientific accuracy of breath tests in general, whereas others may allow challenges based on the particular circumstances of a test (improperly calibrated equipment, inadequately trained officers, etc.).
+If the breath test results are inadmissible or can be challenged, the case will probably have to be proven based on other evidence, such as eyewitness testimony and field sobriety or blood/urine alcohol concentration test results.

 Q: What if I lose my license but continue to drive?